drewhibbard/Metis_Project2_NBA/README.md

 ### Data Used

-- game log statistics from basketball-reference.com
+- 130,000 player-game logs with statistics scraped from basketball-reference.com
-- historical game times and broadcast channels if I can find that info

 ### Tools Used